3D Laser Scanning

 Blackacre Director - About Blackacre Chartered Building Surveyors

-High-precision 3D Geospatial data of buildings, structures and external development sites.
-Our advanced technology and experienced professionals allow us to capture every detail of a building, creating point cloud data that can be used for a variety of purposes including architectural design, building restoration, BIM (Building Information Modeling) and 3D modeling, used for Right to Light and Daylight & Sunlight.
+Blackacre provide high-precision 3D Geospatial data of buildings, structures and external development sites.
+Our modern scanning technology and experienced operators means we can capture every detail of a building.
+Whether its creating point cloud data, or used for Measured Building Surveys for architectural design, have an accurate digital representation of the building is critical.
+Our scans are also used for building restoration, BIM (Building Information Modeling) and 3D modeling.
+It also complements our Right to Light and Daylight & Sunlight service as we can keep all the scanning and modeling inhouse.

-Our point cloud data is highly accurate and detailed, making it an ideal tool for construction and design professionals.
-Our team of experts uses the latest scanning equipment and techniques to ensure that every project is completed to the highest standards.
-We work closely with our clients to understand their specific needs and tailor our services to meet those requirements.
+We make sure our information is consistent and detailed, making it an ideal tool for construction and design professionals.
+Our team of experts use the latest scanning equipment (Trimble X7) and techniques to and we have experience in this area.
+We do like to work closely with our clients to understand their specific 3D laser scanning requirements and tailor our services to meet those requirements.